kiochan/ws-enterjs-06-05-24/exercises/change-detection_OnPush.md

 ```

 </details>

-// @TODO in this example the initial render does not happen when using on push

 Serve the application, note how the counter will still increase on any interaction, but the amount it increases is
 way lower than before.
 This is because the Component now only re-renders when being on a dirty-path.